edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 When a user uploads an image to get the anomaly result, it will go through:

 - Cloudfront (which is also used by the front end.
 Users are redirected to the API Gateway when the request path matches `/api*`),
-- An API Gateway (to communicate with the Lambda and allows for future API expansions),
+- An API Gateway (to communicate with Lambda and allows for future API expansions),
 - A Lambda that communicate to the SageMaker endpoint securely,
 - A Serverless SageMaker endpoint (executes the inference using a Docker container).

 The SageMaker endpoint operates using a Docker image.
-You can build your docker like this:
+You can build your dockerfile like this:

 ```Dockerfile
 FROM python:3.11.7